Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Is Console confirmed for Satisfactory? https://www.youtube.com/watch?v=KEJYlYO511Q
 * Q&A: When is Satisfactory coming to Switch? https://www.youtube.com/watch?v=tBDXG3OHt1c

+## January 19th, 2021
+* Q&A: Could we expect the game on Consoles some day? https://www.youtube.com/watch?v=OVn94IC65fw

 # Conveyor Belts